Sai Ayurvedic College Syllabus

 This yearly offering allows students access to ayurvedic out-patient clinics and hospitals where in supervised practice settings they observe and participate in actual client intake consultations and a variety of evaluative, treatment and aftercare procedures.

-The program consists of 2, 3, or 4 weeks clinical internship hours.
+The program consists of 2 weeks clinical internship hours.

 Students interact with clients presenting a wide range of acute and chronic health challenges, honing their skills in a real-world setting under the guidance of ayurvedic professionals of international renown.